Fody/Scalpel/README.md

 ### Moq

- * Removes the refernece to Moq.
+ * Removes the reference to Moq.

 ## But WHY?